 Here’s a quote from the latter: ‘Getting hooked doesn’t happen overnight and getting unhooked is best done in the same way: over a period of several days.’

 This is wrong on both counts.
-Smokers start with one puff on their first cigarette and then they carry on smoking—because they’re already hooked.
+Smokers start with one puff on their first cigarette and then they carry on smoking – because they’re already hooked.
 And on what basis does the writer claim getting unhooked is best done over several days?
 Unless you stop smoking completely you’re still smoking!
-And the website goes on (and on) with encouraging statements such as ‘Quitting can be a long and hard process.’
+And the website goes on (and on) with encouraging statements such as, ‘Quitting can be a long and hard process.’

-The book, likewise, in the very title sets you up for a hard time: it’s going to take thirty days to become smoke-free.
+The book, likewise, in the very title sets you up for a hard time: it’s going to take 30 days to become smoke-free.
 A skim-through shows the method is based on nicotine products and it mentions the typical list of unpleasant withdrawal effects: depression, stomach upsets, insomnia, cravings, etc.

 These sorts of books or websites are usually based on one person’s experience of struggling to stop smoking.
 They eventually succeed and then set out to cure the world of smoking by relating the difficulties they’ve had and assuming that other smokers will be in a similar position.